-58. Typically within the first week of April, the USBR and the USACE issue their Joint Forecast that predicts an unregulated inflow volume at the Heise Gage from April 1 to July 31 for the forthcoming year.
+- 60. Typically within the first week of April, the USBR and the USACE issue their Joint Forecast that predicts an unregulated inflow volume at the Heise Gage from April 1 to July 31 for the forthcoming year.
 Given current forecasting techniques, the earliest the Director can predict material injury to RISD "with reasonable certainty" is soon after the Joint Forecast is issued.
 R. Vol. 2 at 226.
-With data from 1990 through the previous water year, a regression equation will be developed for each SWC member by comparing the actual Heise natural flow to the natural flow diverted.
+With data from 1990 through the water year previous to the current year, a regression equation will be developed for each SWC member by comparing the actual Heise natural flow to the natural flow diverted.
 See e.g. R. Vol. 8 at 1416-22.
 The regression equation will be used to predict the natural flow diverted for the upcoming irrigation season.
 Id. at 1380.
 The actual natural flow volume that will be used in the Director's Forecast Supply will be one standard error below the regression line, which underestimates the available supply.
 Id.; Tr. p.
 65, Ins.
 6-25; p.
 66, Ins.
-1-2.

-59. The storage allocation for each member of the SWC will be estimated by the Department following the Joint Forecast.
-The reservoir fill and allocation will be predicted by using data from a similar year.
-The Forecast Supply is the sum of the estimated storage allocation and the predicted natural flow diversion.
-This volume will be used in the shortfall calculations until better data is available later in the irrigation season.
+1-2. - 61.
+The storage allocation for each member of the SWC will be estimated by the Department following the Joint Forecast.
+The Department will forecast reservoir fill and storage allocation consistent with the methods established in the Fifth Supplemental Order Amending Replacement Water Requirements Final 2006 & Estimated 2007.
+R. Vol. 23 at 4294-97 as explained below.
+The Department will evaluate the current reservoir conditions and the current water supply outlook to determine historical analogous year or years to predict reservoir fill.
+The Department may identify and use a combination of different analogous years to simulate for individual reservoir fill.
+The analogous year's or years' reservoir fill volume, an estimated evaporation volume, and the previous year's carryover volume will be input into the Department's accounting program as storage.
+The accounting program will be used to determine the individual storage water allocation for each SWC member.
+The Forecast Supply (the combination of the forecast of natural flow supply and the storage allocation) for each of SWC member will be determined by the Director shortly after the date of the Joint Forecast.